valentinmk/asynccmd/README.rst

     async def sleep_n_print(loop, time_to_sleep=None):
         """
-        This is our simple corutine.
+        This is our simple coroutine.
         :param time_to_sleep: time to sleep in seconds
         :return: await sleep for time_to_sleep seconds
         """